BioTech Foods

 BioTech Foods is a Spanish biotechnology company dedicated to the development of cultured meat from the cultivation of muscle cells previously extracted from animals.
+It is a subsidiary of Brazilian company JBS S.A.

 History

 Origins

 The company is based in Donostia–San Sebastián, Basque Country and was co-founded in 2017 by the CTO of the project, Mercedes Vila, and CEO Iñigo Charola.

 This project is based on the construction of tissues from the natural proliferation of animal cells in a controlled environment of humidity and temperature, without genetic modification or antibiotics.
 Cultured meat based on tissue engineering aims to help alleviate three serious sustainability problems: the high increase in global demand for animal proteins, the environmental impact of factory farming, associated with the production of greenhouse gases and deforestation and animal welfare.

 Development

 The start-up obtained the support of the CIC Nanogune, a research centre promoted by the Basque government.
 In 2019 BioTech Foods received the Entrepreneur XXI Award and came first in Expansión's Start Up awards in the Food and Agrotech category.

 By February 2020, BioTech Foods was in the development phase of Ethicameat, its brand of pig protein products for the general public and the meat sector.
 BioTech Foods was one of the first companies to emerge in the global cultured meat sector which could help increase food safety and prevent zoonotic diseases.